jamieweb/irc-drawing-bot/README.md

 If you have a password for identifying with NickServ, simply put it in the file "identify.txt".

 Make sure to run this as a separate user to your web server.
 Create a hard link between the grid.txt configuration file and the file on your web server that is used by render.php.

+**Note that the bot file in this repository contains hard-coded connection and configuration information.
+As I described above, this program is not designed to be robust so you'll have to change the values manually for your own use.**